Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

+While reporting or modeling missingness allows for a better understanding and interpretation of the simulation results, it does not provide a solution to how they should be analyzed.
+We now describe approaches for handling missingness.
+Unlike missingness assessment approaches which can be combined, only one handling strategy is typically used to analyze method performance.
+Of course, sensitivity analyses can be used to compare alternatives (see Section~\ref{sec:recommendations}).

-\subsection{Non-analysis of conditions or methods with missingness}
+\subsubsection{Non-analysis of conditions or methods with missingness}

-While reporting or modeling missingness allows for a better understanding and interpretation of the simulation results, it does not provide a solution to how the simulation results should be analyzed.
-Of course, researchers may opt not to analyze performance further if a method or condition shows too much missingness.
-For example, in our literature review, \citet{Molenaar2021} chose not to report and interpret the results for certain simulation conditions due to convergence rates below 15\% for some methods.
+Researchers may opt not to analyze performance further if a method or condition shows too much missingness.
+For example, \citet{Molenaar2021} chose not to report and interpret the results for conditions with $<$ 15\% convergence for some methods.
 This approach avoids being misled by missingness but is also unsatisfactory as not much can be learned about method performance \citep{Morris2019}.
+Furthermore, there is a risk that poor performance of a method is concealed if it is connected to missingness.